All official European Union website addresses are in the europa.eu domain.

 Under the wider umbrella of the European Green Deal, the EU is taking action through a series of targeted policies and legislations to protect and restore nature:

-To take nature protection and restoration one step further, the European Commission has recently proposed a Nature Restoration Law, calling on Member States to develop national plans to restore at least 20% of EU land and sea by 2030 and all ecosystems that need restoration by 2050.
+To take nature protection and restoration one step further, the European Union has adopted in June 2024 a Nature Restoration Law, calling on Member States to develop national plans to restore at least 20% of EU land and sea by 2030 and all ecosystems that need restoration by 2050.

 At the global level, the EU contributes to the post-2020 Global Biodiversity Framework to halt and reverse global biodiversity loss.